 Hamro Party differs widely from Nepal’s traditional political parties which are centered around some individuals and families.
 Key differences are highlighted here.

-- Members of any executive committee of the party cannot take part in any general election.
-If they wish to do so, they must resign from the executive committee.
+- Members of central executive committee of the party cannot take part in the election for the House of Representatives.
+If they wish to do so, they must resign from the central executive committee.

 - Any Nepali citizen who is 18 years or older can be a member of Hamro Party for free.